MOORE CONTEMPORARY

 17th February - 20th February 2022

-Jacobus Capone, detail: Untitled XXII (Perdition & Prayer), 2020.
-Copper leaf, volcanic ash, and glacial water on Japanese Mingeishi paper, 117 x 84cm.
+copper leaf, volcanic ash, and glacial water on Japanese Mingeishi paper

 At fair booth D4, the Perdition & Prayer paintings are, in process and in imagery, a type of lexicon of the artist's practice - almost talismans of the artist's experiential approach to making art.
 Produced in copper leaf, volcanic ash, and glacial water on Mingeishi paper they are each an intimate and hand rendered offering.
 Symbols, energies and emotions filter through chosen elements and figurative expressions that in turn provide touchstones within our own experiences, memories or associations.